timothywarner-org/globomantics-backstory/README.md

 - **Save time:** No more inventing fake companies or assets for every course.
 - **Consistency:** Keep your demos and labs looking professional and cohesive.
-- **Collaboration:** Share improvements and new scenarios with fellow authors.
+- **Collaboration:** Share improvements and new scenarios with fellow authors and trainers.

 ---